dlang/DIPs/DIPs/1NNN-SB9.md

         /**
          * A new user-defined evironment variable is used to decide whether to print
          * the stack backtrace.
-If the variable exists and set to 1 then the backtrace
+If the variable exists and it is set to 1, then the backtrace
          * is printed.
-If that environment variable does not exist, or if it does exist
+If variable does not exist, or if it does exist but it's value is
-         * but it's value is set to anything other than 1, then the default is to not
-         * print the backtrace.
+         * set to anything other than 1, then the default is to not print the backtrace.
          * NOTE: This changes previous behaviour of always printing the stack trace.
          */
         char *btOp = getenv("DLANG_BACKTRACE");